coxryan/UnifiedPredictiveAlgorithm/development.md

 ## Roadmap (High Confidence Next Steps)

+  - Ensure all collectors and predictions builders filter out **non-FBS matchups**; predictions and edges should only be computed for FBS vs FBS games.
   - Implement real **portal_net_0_100** from transfer portal data.
   - Finalize in-repo **build_predictions_for_year** with confidence model.
   - Add **build_live_edge_report** and formalize edge/value distribution checks.